 Either way, all of them enter your garden pond from the edge.
 So this is your weakest spot and your main line of defense.

 Protective Measures for your Garden Pond

-One way to protect your water feature is to put a net over it.
+One way to protect pond fish from herons is to put a net over it.
 You will need a net that’s large enough to cover the whole surface.
 In fact, it has to be slightly larger, so it overlaps the pond, and you can fixate the net in the ground, for example with some tent pegs.
 And the fabric should be thick enough, so it’s not chewed away by some strong teeth or cut to pieces by a sharp beak.

 - Covers the whole pond, so protects against water birds landing on your pond as well.

 - Usually inexpensive (but this depends on the size of your pond, the larger the net, the more expensive it will be).